nghilevi/vuejs-composition-api-v3-learn/README.md

 ## sec3: router
 . a href: do a full page refresh
 .
-RouterLink: do a FE only refresh and dynamically update everything without actually refreshing the page
+RouterLink: do a FE only refresh and dynamically update everything without actually refreshing the page .
+DOM access wf template refs / automatically associate ref with DOM node / access DOM content with ref

+. <div contenteditable> = textarea with a bit more power and control

+## lifecycle hooks

+onMounted:
+. called once the component is initially mounted
+. all code inside of script is going to be executed once when the component is first created.
+Creation is different to mounting. when everything has been rendered mounted is going to be called.
+.
+const contentEditable = ref<HTMLDivElement>()

+onMounted(() => {
+    console.log('contentEditable: ', contentEditable.value?.innerText)
+})

+<div contenteditable ref="contentEditable">some note</div>